BushmanLab/chiva/README.md

 ## Demultiplexing

-Reads are demultiplexed into sample `.fastq.gz` files using a standard demultiplexing algorithm.
+Reads are demultiplexed into R1 and R2 `.fastq.gz` files for each sample using a standard demultiplexing algorithm.

 ## Trimming